 Although the real-space distribution is not the target of this study, we perform an analysis of the 3D matter power spectrum (computed from a snapshot of periodic-boundary-conditions simulations at a fixed redshift) as a test of robustness of the numerical analysis.
 First, we determine the range of validity of the matter power spectrum.
 Second, the evaluated matter power spectrum is used as input for our analytical predictions of relativistic effects.

-We compute the 3D matter power spectrum in real space at $z=0$ and $z=1$ (for both the $\Lambda$CDM and $w$CDM runs) with the FFT-based parallel estimator \textsc{Powergrid} \citep{prunet2008initial}.
+We compute the 3D matter power spectrum in real space at $z=0$ and $z=1$ (for both the $\Lambda$CDM and $w$CDM runs) with the fast Fourier transform based parallel estimator \textsc{Powergrid} \citep{prunet2008initial}.
 The density is computed using a Cloud-In-Cell assignment scheme within a cartesian grid with $8192^3$ elements (the power spectrum is then deconvolved from the assignment window).
 The comparison with spectra from the emulator \textsc{Cosmicemu} \citep{heitmann2016mira} shows a 1\% agreement up to $k=1$-$2~h$~Mpc$^{-1}$ for both cosmologies (see \cref{Fig:pk_raygalgroupsims_vs_coyote}).
-Notice that the location of the drop in power, due to finite mass resolution effect, is similar to that induced by baryonic physics and in particular Active Galactic Nuclei (AGN) feedback \citep{Chisari2018} in cosmological simulations with hydrodynamics.
-It indicates that a higher resolution simulation would not necessarily improve matter power spectra predictions unless (costly) baryonic physics is properly and accurately taken into account (which is a non-trivial task).
-The increase in power near $k=7 - 10~h$~Mpc$^{-1}$ is due to both shot noise and aliasing which have not been subtracted.
+We notice that the location of the drop in power, due to finite mass resolution effect, is similar to that induced by baryonic physics and in particular active galactic nuclei feedback \citep{Chisari2018} in cosmological simulations with hydrodynamics.
+It indicates that a higher-resolution simulation would not necessarily improve matter power spectra predictions unless (costly) baryonic physics is properly and accurately taken into account (which is a non-trivial task).
+The increase in power near $k=7 - 10~h$~Mpc$^{-1}$ is due to both shot noise and aliasing, which have not been subtracted.
 The oscillations at small wavenumbers are mostly related to sample variance: they are limited to the $2-3\%$ level down to $k=0.02~h$~Mpc$^{-1}$ where linear theory starts to reach percent level precision.
-The percent level agreement between \textsc{Cosmicemu} and \textsc{RayGal} spectra over 2 decades of wave numbers ($k=0.02$ to $2~h$~Mpc$^{-1}$) is a good cross-check of the precision of our real-space data.
+The percent level agreement between \textsc{Cosmicemu} and \textsc{RayGal} spectra over 2 decades of wavenumbers ($k=0.02$ to $2~h$~Mpc$^{-1}$) is a good cross-check of the precision of our real-space data.